 In area B.1, we aim to understand and quantify the structure-function correlation in biological systems by investigating small, well defined and well controlled model systems.
 We start from isolated small molecules in the gas phase and proceed to amino acids and large biological macromolecular systems such as proteins and and protein complexes.

 One goal is to determine the role and influence of dynamics on structure-function correlation at the single protein level.
 A direct observation of transition state processes is one of the holy grails of physical chemistry and can unify chemistry and biology at this molecular level.
 Another goal is to directly watch fundamental biological processes in living cells in nanometer and nanosecond resolution.
-For achieving our goals, we will use next-generation ultrafast and ultrabright XFEL and electron sources as well as advanced molecular spectroscopy techniques and novel instrumentation for sample preparation and handling.
+For achieving our goals, we are using next-generation ultrafast and ultrabright XFEL and electron sources as well as advanced molecular spectroscopy techniques and novel instrumentation for sample preparation and handling.

 Research Focus B.2 Expanding the Structural Basis of Biology with Novel Radiation Sources

-The Structural biology methods in Hamburg allow the analysis of three-dimensional atomic structures of a broad variety of biological macromolecules, ranging from single domain proteins to challenging multi-subunit protein complexes and molecular machines, including membrane proteins.
+The structural biology methods in Hamburg allow the analysis of three-dimensional atomic structures of a broad variety of biological macromolecules, ranging from single domain proteins to challenging multi-subunit protein complexes and molecular machines, including membrane proteins.

 For example one research focus of the CUI research collaboration is the detailed analysis of a central syringe-like nanomachine, present in numerous bacterial pathogens is the type-three secretion System (TTSS).
 These macromolecular machines are capable to translocate an arsenal of specific bacterial toxins (effector proteins), some of which modulate host cell mechanisms for the benefit of the pathogen.
-Assembly, penetration of host cell membranes, and protein transport activity of translocons is far from being understood and methods that allow visualizing molecular dynamics of these assemblies in action would represent a quantum leap in infection biology.
+Assembly, penetration of host cell membranes, and protein transport activity of translocons is far from being understood and methods that allow visualizing molecular dynamics of these assemblies in action represent a quantum leap in infection biology.

 A challenge is also represented by proteins or protein complexes currently not accessible due to limitations of the current standard methods.
 So far only about 15% of soluble proteins are found to form crystals large enough for protein crystallography and the situation is much worse for membrane-associated proteins.
 Particular membrane proteins play a crucial role in delivering small drug molecules across the cell membrane, and hence have an overwhelming impact on human health.
 Over 30% of human genes code for membrane proteins and 60% of all drugs target these proteins.